JieGroup/GenAI/docs/source/diffusion/index.md

 where $\alpha_t$ is a (potentially learnable) coefficient that can vary per time $t$.
 This form of coefficients are chosen for being variance-preserving.
-Denoising Diffusion Probabilistic Model (DDPM) is a VDM that parameterized with some pre-defined $\alpha_t$ as in (16) and (17).

 #### Restriction III: The parameters of the Gaussian latent encoders are set to vary over time such that the distribution of the latent at the final timestep $T$ is a standard Gaussian

 $\alpha_t$ is set to evolve according to a schedule structured such that $\boldsymbol{x}_T \sim \mathcal{N}\left(\boldsymbol{0}, \mathbf{I}\right)$.

-Now the joint distribution for a VDM can be rewritten as
+Now the joint distribution for a DDPM can be rewritten as

 $$
 p\left(\boldsymbol{x}_{0: T}\right)=p\left(\boldsymbol{x}_T\right) \prod_{t=1}^T p_{\boldsymbol{\theta}}\left(\boldsymbol{x}_{t-1} | \boldsymbol{x}_t\right),